Skip to main content

 Our Autosave feature can be enabled/disabled as needed via the rill.yaml file / project settings, or by simply selecting the toggle in the UI.

-Each dataset independently gives us some interesting information but in reality we want the data from both of these datasets.
+Each dataset independently gives us some interesting information but we want to view the data from both of these datasets in a single dashboard.

 • commits gives us information about the user who commited the changes.